abhiaj/IITD-speech-vone/README.md

 	given an  input_audio of a file in mp3, this function will try to predict its gender It will return a string denoting male or female

+utils.get_gender_url(input_url):
+	given an  input_audio web url of a file in mp3, this function will try to predict its gender It will return a string denoting male or female

 utils.get_themes(input_file):
 	this function takes transcpript of audio file in text format as input and returns list of themes relevant to this file

-utils.get_quality(input_url, input_audio = None):
+utils.get_quality(input_audio):
+	given an input_audio, this function will try to predict its quality It will return 'reject' if audio is rejected(poor quality) and 'accept' if audio is accepted(good quality).

+utils.get_quality_url(input_url):
-	given an input url(or input_audio) of a file in wav format, this function will try to predict its gender It will return 'reject' if audio is rejected(poor quality) and 'accept' if audio is accepted(good quality)
+	given an input_audio's web url, this function will try to predict its quality It will return 'reject' if audio is rejected(poor quality) and 'accept' if audio is accepted(good quality).

 NOTE:
 The version of sklearn library must be "0.19.1" otherwise the models wouldn't give correct results